vocdoni/docs/docs/protocol/entity-metadata.md

 At the same time, we understand that some implementations of Vocdoni may not have a use for ENS, therefore we should not rely on it for any fundamental architectural design.

-We do make use of the ENS resolvers and we follow the same architecture since there isre a lot of value in potentially using ENS domains.
+We do make use of the ENS resolvers and we follow the same architecture since there is a lot of value in potentially using ENS domains.

 ### ENS domain authentication